 15th Hole – Par 4, 467 Yards

-For those without length to carry the trees and bunker on the right, this is a tough (and borderline unfair) tee shot.
-There’s almost no way for the pros to hold the fairway with a straight drive.
+This is a tough (and borderline unfair) tee shot.
+There’s almost no way for the pros to hold the fairway with a straight drive with less than driver.
 It’ll almost always bound into the left-hand rough.
 That sets up a near-impossible long iron from deep, thick rough.
 But for bombers, they can cut the corner down the right side of the hole and shorten it considerably.
 Even if their drive ends up in the rough, they’ll hold a wedge in hand into the green.
-That’s a much easier approach shot than those who play the hole straight.

 16th Hole – Par 5, 511 Yards